alessandroredrouge/the-way-forward/PRD.md

 ### Problem Statement

-Entrepreneurs and innovators often struggle to identify promising startup ideas that can have a huge impact on society and also validate them.
-Existing resources do not effectively aggregate new ideas from diverse sources and/or do not include the validation step, or offer at the same time a collaborative space for discussion, ranking, and quick iteration.
-As a result, good ideas may never reach the right audience, and potential collaborators miss valuable opportunities to connect.
+The world faces numerous complex challenges that require innovative solutions, yet there's no centralized platform that effectively connects these challenges with potential solutions and the people who can implement them.
+While various resources exist for specific aspects (challenge tracking, startup ideas, knowledge sharing), they operate in silos and don't provide an integrated view of humanity's challenges and their potential solutions.
+As a result, opportunities for impactful innovation are missed, and potential collaborators fail to connect.

 ### Project Overview

-*The Way Forward* aims to address this problem by creating a centralized platform where users can easily discover, discuss, and refine high-impact startup ideas in various sectors.
-The platform consists of four main areas:
+_The Way Forward_ aims to address this problem by creating an integrated platform that connects global challenges with innovative solutions and the people who can implement them.
+The platform consists of six main areas:

+- **Home**: The landing page that introduces users to the platform's mission and provides quick access to all main sections.
+- **Challenges**: A dashboard tracking major global challenges (e.g., Climate Change, AI Safety, Healthcare Distribution) with live KPIs, data visualizations, and maps.
-- Ideas Portal: A central hub where ideas are collected and users can interact with them.
+- **Ideas Portal**: A central hub where ideas are collected and users can interact with them.
 Ideas come from interviews, user submissions, and AI agents that crawl specific web resources (e.g., LinkedIn, Reddit, Hacker News) to identify needs and generate ideas.
-Each idea follows a structured format with consistent fields (title, category, subcategory, difficulty, market estimates, sources, etc.).
+Each idea follows a structured format with consistent fields (title, category, subcategory, difficulty, market estimates, time horizon, sources, etc.).
 Users can vote on ideas, post comments, and form interest groups.
 A premium model offers direct contact features for deeper collaboration.
-This is the platform's core offering.
+- **Knowledge Hub**: A comprehensive resource center that includes:
   - Podcast: A curated list of "The Way Forward" podcast episodes, available on Spotify and YouTube.
-Each 20-30 minute episode features an industry expert discussing their sector's challenges, potential solutions, and associated value propositions.
-Ideas generated from these interviews are structured and added to the Ideas Portal.
-The podcast has different hosts specialized on the various verticals, which differentiate the episodes.
-Examples of episodes could be “Climatetech with Ale #1: Pascal Kuhn - future of BESS, EPC companies, energy regulation in Europe” or “Automotive with Sam #3: Leonardo Scalpi - CEO Ferrari talks about F1, new ways of modelling fluid dynamics, EVs”.
   - Deep-dives: A collection of in-depth articles exploring specific ideas, published also on Medium and Substack.
-These weekly vertical-specific analyses may evolve to also become a newsletter.
   - Resources: A curated collection of useful external resources that help users explore related industries in greater depth.
+- **Community**: A space for users to connect, collaborate, and engage with other changemakers.
+- **Profile**: Personal user space for managing preferences, saved ideas, and account settings.

 ### Objectives and Goals

-**Primary Objective:** Develop an MVP of *The Way Forward* that captures and organizes startup ideas, enabling users to upvote/downvote, comment, and indicate interest in collaboration.
+**Primary Objective:** Develop an MVP of _The Way Forward_ that serves as the definitive platform for understanding, tracking, and solving humanity's greatest challenges through collaborative innovation.

 Goals include:

-- Provide a user-friendly interface for capturing, browsing, and discussing startup ideas.
-- Ensure ideas can be easily filtered by category, subcategory, difficulty, or popularity.
-- Offer a freemium model: free access to ideas, plus premium subscriptions or pay-per-idea contact features.
-- Create the foundational structure of the platform including the 4 main pillars (Ideas Portal, Podcast, Deep-dives, Resources) and integrate them more and more step-by-step
+- Create a comprehensive dashboard of global challenges with real-time tracking and visualization.
+- Enable the discovery, submission, and refinement of innovative solutions to these challenges.
+- Foster collaboration between experts, innovators, and implementers across different domains.
+- Provide an integrated knowledge hub that connects challenges, solutions, and resources.
+- Build a vibrant community of changemakers dedicated to humanity's progress.
+- Ensure accessibility while maintaining premium features for deeper engagement.

 ## User Personas and Use Cases